-United Nations studies show that water stress impacts over 40% of the global population with projections showing this to set to rise.
-More than 1.7 billion of the world’s population currently live in river basins where water use exceeds its re-charge and with population growth, this is expected to exacerbate.
+United Nations studies show that water stress impacts over 40% of the global population, with projections showing this is set to rise.
+More than 1.7 billion of the world’s population currently live in river basins, where water use exceeds its recharge.
+Population growth is expected to exacerbate this.

-Through our partnership with the International Tourism Partnership (ITP) we played a leading role in the development of the Hotel Water Measurement Initiative (HWMI) which was launched in World Water Week, Stockholm, August 2016.
-The HWMI represents a common methodology for hotels globally to measure and report on water consumption in a consistent manner across the hotel industry.
-This follows on from the successful implementation across the hospitality industry of the Hotel Carbon Measurement Initiative (HCMI), that launched in 2012.
+Through our partnership with the International Tourism Partnership (ITP) we played a leading role in the development of the Hotel Water Measurement Initiative (HWMI).
+The HWMI provides a common methodology for hotels to measure and report on water consumption in a consistent manner across the hotel industry.

 Chengdu, China, like many cities across the world is exposed to high levels of water scarcity and pollution.
 Our hotels in the city are doing their part to to introduce initiatives including the installation of water meters and water-saving devices such as faucets and showerheads, and upgrading water pipes.
 These actions, combined with the additional training for hotels colleagues resulted in an average saving across four IHG branded hotels of 3.5% per occupied room in 2017.
 In addition, the hotels have partnered with CURA (Chengdu Urban Rivers Association) to develop community plans to manage consumption, water scarcity and pollution in the local area.